tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

      opaque foo<1..V>;
 ~~~~~

-In cTLS replaces all the integers in TLS (including code points) with
+cTLS replaces all the integers in TLS (including code points) with
 varints; we do not show the structures which only change in this way.